DELVE-DEEP Survey: The Faint Satellite System of NGC 55: Discussion

 We compare our LF to two existing $\Lambda$CDM-based predictions of the satellite populations of LMC-mass hosts (see \citealt{Carlin_2024} for similar comparisons with the NGC~2403 satellite system).
-The blue shaded region in Figure \ref{fig:luminosity_function} corresponds to the 1$\sigma$ scatter in predicted satellites of an isolated, LMC-mass host, as presented in \citet{Dooley2017b}.
+The blue-shaded region in Figure \ref{fig:luminosity_function} corresponds to the 1$\sigma$ scatter in predicted satellites of an isolated, LMC-mass host, as presented in \citet{Dooley2017b}.
 These predictions are based on the \textit{Caterpillar} dark matter halo simulations (\citealt{Griffen_2016}) and stellar mass-halo mass relation of \citet{Garrison-Kimmel_2017}.
 The orange-shaded region represents the 10-90 percentile scatter in predicted satellites around each of the DELVE-DEEP MC analogs, from \citet{Santos-Santos2022} (specifically, this region corresponds to the “cut-off” model from \citealt{Santos-Santos2022}).
 It should be noted that this model starts counting the cumulative number of satellites at~1 rather than~0, thereby excluding the possibility that such hosts have no satellites.
 These predictions are based on the Local Group cosmological simulation, APOSTLE \citep{Fattahi_2016}.
+In both the \citet{Dooley2017b} and \citet{Santos-Santos2022} simulations, only subhalos within the virial radius of each primary halo were considered as potential satellites, making the corresponding predictions directly comparable to our LF for NGC 55, since our search was also restricted to the host's virial radius.

 Both the blue and orange regions have been convolved with our observed sensitivity (Figure~\ref{fig:detection_sensitivity}) and thus represent the predicted number of observed satellites rather than the number of satellites predicted by simulations.
 To perform these convolutions, it was necessary to determine our sensitivity as a function of only $M_V$, as opposed to both $M_V$ and $r_h$, which was achieved using the dwarf galaxy size-luminosity relation presented in \citet{Brasseur_2011}.
 With our sensitivity taken into account, our LF aligns well with both $\Lambda$CDM predictions.
-On the bright end, it agrees closely with each of the predicted regions, while on the faint end, it is slightly underpopulated.
+On the bright end it agrees closely with each of the predicted regions, while on the faint end it is slightly underpopulated.